unstoppabledomains/dev-docs/login-with-unstoppable/get-started-login/scopes-for-login.md

 ## email:optional Scope

 The Login with Unstoppable **email:optional** scope is used to retrieve metadata about the user's preference for sharing their email address.
 Users will be able to select or deselect this option in the UI presented to them.
-If the user consents to sharing their email, the same claims associated with the **email** scope will be returned.&#x20;
+If the user consents to sharing their email, the same claims associated with the **email** scope will be returned.

 <figure>